 - To support research visits (e.g. of a week) of the Associate and/or their students to IPPP and of IPPP staff/PDRA/students to the Associate’s institution.

-We expect that up to 6 Associateships will be awarded in 2021, and each Associateship will have a value of up to £3000, which may be spent over two years.
+Up to 6 Associateships are awarded annually, and each Associateship will have a value of up to £3000, which may be spent over two years.

 Applicants should send a one page (PDF format) proposal electronically to the IPPP Director Michael Spannowsky with a copy to Joanne Bentham by the closing dates indicated below.
 The proposal should outline the proposed programme, any workshops planned, and briefly describe how the funds will be spent.